 Having established that LTVs are incompatible with cars in traffic crashes, the next requirement was to determine the relationship between aggressivity and impact direction.
-The analysis computed the ratio of driver fatalities in the subject vehicle vs. driver fatalities in the collision partner for cars versus each of five LTV categories: full-size vans, minivans, utility vehicles, small pickup trucks and full-size pickup trucks.
-The counts of fatalities were obtained from 1992-96 FARS.
-All occupant restraint conditions, i.e., belts, air bags, and no restraints, were included.
+Joksch, et al. [6], in a NHTSA-sponsored study, computed the ratio of driver fatalities in the striking vehicle vs. driver fatalities in the struck vehicle for cars versus each of three LTV categories.
+In this study, minivans and full-sized vans were aggregated into a single 'van' category, and small and full-sized pickups were grouped into a single 'pickup' category.
+The counts of fatalities were obtained from 1991-94 FARS.
+To eliminate the complication of determining occupant restraint effectiveness, the study excluded airbag-equipped vehicles.
+It should be noted in the discussion which follows that this analysis was based on small numbers of fatal crashes (on the order of a hundred for each case), and the results should be regarded as preliminary.